dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3342: Nurturing leads to well-rounded adults.
+### T3342: These skills help build relationships, contribute to communities, and succeed.

 |Support|
 |---|